How Do You Set Up Good Standing Posture?

 When Should You See a Physiotherapist?

-You should see a physiotherapist if posture changes cause pain, fatigue, stiffness, or repeated symptoms.
-A structured assessment can identify whether joint mobility, muscle strength, workplace setup, or movement habits contribute.
+You should consider physiotherapy if posture changes cause pain, fatigue, stiffness, headaches, or recurring symptoms.
+A structured assessment can identify whether joint mobility, strength, balance, work setup, or movement habits are contributing.

-- you have ongoing back, neck, or shoulder pain when standing
+- you have neck, back, shoulder, hip, knee, or foot pain when standing

 - you feel tired or sore after short periods on your feet